joanvelja/Confidently_Exiting/karim_correction_blog.md

 $$

 We utilize this defined distribution to compute the new confidence $c^{\ell}_t$.
+By doing so, we overcome the static nature of the confidence measure usually considered in the Early-Exiting literature.

 On the other hand, we remind that our approach is based on the use of one single model.

 Building up on [Gera et al., 2023](#auto-contrastive-decoding-2023), we include their variant of auto-contrastive decoding into our early-exiting framework.
 Here, $p_{\text{EXP}}$ and $p_{\text{AMA}}$ are respectively proxied by the current layer $\ell$ and by the layer $\lfloor{\frac{\ell}{2}}\rfloor$.
 This intuition is aligned with findings by [Elbayad et al. (2019)](#contrastive-decoding-2019) and [Geva et al. (2021)](#transformer-key-value-memories-2021); [Geva et al. (2022)](#transformer-promoting-concepts-2022).
 We will refer to this auto-contrastive decoding strategy as "Weighted Contrastive Decoding".
 One question that arises from this idea is previous layer selection.
 Clearly, this choice of the amateur layer is very arbitrary.

 <!--
 We take the original approach by [Li et al. (2023)](#contrastive-decoding-2023) a step further: instead of running inference on parallel models, thus requiring significant compute overhead, we substitute the amateur model.
 We do this by proxying it with the distribution obtained at earlier layers of the attention stack.
 The expert model distribution is substituted with the layer $\ell$ we find ourselves at.
 We  (you did not , dola did...)therefore thought of a simple, yet effective way of addressing this choice.
 -->
 We tackle this problem drawing from [Chuang et al., 2024](#dola-contrasting-layers-2024).
 The authors suggest selection via distance-in-distribution through Jensen-Shannon Divergence.

-This way, they claim, it is possible to find the most fit amateur layer for the contrastive objective.
-They do so by contrasting the final distribution against a set of candidate layers for premature layers.
-The layer selected is the one with highest JSD w.r.t. the expert one.
+This way, they claim, it is possible to find the most fit amateur layer.
+They do so by contrasting the final distribution against a set of candidate possible premature layers.
+The layer selected as the one with highest JSD w.r.t. the expert one.
 They also divide the layers into 2 to 4 buckets of $J$ based on the total number of layers, relying on a validation set to choose the best bucket for each task.
 Our claim is that the bucketing strategy is suboptimal for several reasons.
 First, it requires task-specific selection, which is undesirable since these models are utilized by end users for open-ended generation.
 Second, bucketing does not address the implicit bias JSD will have towards the lower layers of the distribution.
 Earlier representations are necessarily more diverse, since the set of plausible tokens for autoregressive generation gets narrower as one goes deeper into the stack.
-For this reason, we discount the JSD value between two distributions $i, j$ by the layer distance between the two distributions $\ell_j - \ell_i$.
-The discounting allows to capture the layers at which there is a more significant distribution change w.r.t. the layer $\ell_j$ we find ourselves at, thus obtaining meaningful signal from the chosen contrastive distribution
+For this reason, we discount the JSD value between two distributions $i, j$ by the layer distance $\ell_j - \ell_i$.
+The discounting allows to capture the layers at which there is a more significant distribution change w.r.t. the one we find ourselves at, thus obtaining meaningful signal from the chosen contrastive distribution.

 Consider the current expert layer $\ell$, and set of plausible amateur layer $J = \{ 2, ..., L-1 \}$.
-The selected layer $m$ is obtained by
+The selected layer $m$ is obtained as

 <p>
 $$